drblallo/rlc/docs/sphinx_doc/interoperating.md

 // file.c
 #include <stdint.h>
 #include <stdbool.h>
-#define RLC_GET_FUNCTION_DECLS // required or the header does not emit function delcs
+#define RLC_GET_FUNCTION_DECLS // required or the header does not emit function decls
 #define RLC_GET_TYPE_DEFS // required or the header does not emit the types.
 #include "./header.h"